PicnicSupermarket/dbt-score/docs/index.md

 Score: 10.0 🥇
 ```

-In this example, the model `customers` score the maximum value of `10.0` as it
+In this example, the model `customers` scores the maximum value of `10.0` as it
 passes all the rules.
 It also is awarded a golden medal because of the perfect
 score.